The BCCW, a 501(c)(3) organization, was founded by

 Each year over 40 homes are repaired throughout

-Baltimore County during the third week in July and
+Baltimore County during the third week in July and at other times

 throughout the year.
 Homes are suggested by the County Department

 of Social Services or Department of Health, food banks, churches,

 personal referrals, etc.; sites are then prioritized.
 The number